andyagdw/task_manager_app/README.md

    `cd task_manager_app`
 3. Open Visual Studio Code <br />
    `code .`
 4. Set up a virtual environment in Visual Studio Code terminal.
-Make sure you are in the project directory. <br />
+Make sure you are in the project directory <br />

    Using venv: